The Mixos manual

 Preview a material under the lighting it will ship in.
 The environment is preview-only — it never changes the exported maps.

-Exposure and environment intensity set how bright the lighting reads, and you can show the HDRI as the background or keep a clean studio backdrop.
-The display sliders — brightness, contrast, saturation — tune the viewport only.
+Exposure and environment intensity set how bright the lighting reads, Env Rotation spins the lighting and reflections around the model without swapping the HDRI, and you can show the HDRI as the background or keep a clean studio backdrop.
+The display sliders — brightness, contrast and saturation — tune the viewport only.

 Lighting is preview-only